boscoh/supplescroll/readme.md

 Downlaoad the [zip](http://github.com/boscoh/supplescroll/master/zip) file from github.

-`supplescroll` was inspired by, and uses Ariel Flesier's lovely [jquery.ScrollTo](http://plugins.jquery.com/project/ScrollTo) library, which is a [jquery](http://jquery.com/) plugin.
+Supplescroll was inspired by, and uses Ariel Flesier's lovely [jquery.ScrollTo](http://plugins.jquery.com/project/ScrollTo) library, which is a [jquery](http://jquery.com/) plugin.

 ## Write Article with Embellish

-The easiest way to use `supplescroll` is to compile your article with the static website generator [embellish](http://boscoh.github.com/embellish).
+The easiest way to use supplescroll is to compile your article with the static website generator [embellish](http://boscoh.github.com/embellish).

 To write the article, use the YAML/markdown format, for example in [](#fig-markdown).